evaera/Aurora/README.md

 Returns `true` if an Aura was actually removed, `false` if nothing happened because the Aura didn't exist on this Agent.

 #### `Agent:Consume(auraName: string, reason = "CONSUMED"): boolean`
 Consumes a stack from the Aura of the given name.
 If the given Aura is defined as being replicated, then this method will also mirror over to all clients.
+Effects are immediately reified after Consume is called.

 Fires the `AuraStackRemoved` event and hook.
 If the Aura only has one stack, the `AuraRemoved` event and hook will *also* be fired.